Bolster Brain Injury Research

 Build Knowledge on COVID-19-Related Brain Injuries

-Congress has appropriated substantial funding to the National Institutes of Health (NIH) to study the coronavirus.
+Congress has appropriated significant funding to the National Institutes of Health (NIH) to study the coronavirus, including $1.1 billion alone to examine “Long COVID.”
 Some individuals who have survived COVID-19 have significant, long-term complications and functional losses that must be studied and addressed.
-Access to medical and cognitive rehabilitation is critical to positive outcomes for these COVID-19 survivors.
-Congress should direct the NIH to conduct focused research to explain the mechanisms of brain injury and resulting cognitive impairments resulting from the virus and to discover how people with existing brain injuries may be uniquely affected.
+Access to medical and cognitive rehabilitation is critical to positive outcomes in this population of COVID survivors.
+Congress should direct the NIH to conduct focused research to explain the mechanisms of brain injury and resulting cognitive impairments resulting from the virus and to discover how people with pre-existing brain injuries may be uniquely affected.

 Fully Fund the TBI Model Systems of Care